risuorg/risu/doc/presentation-revealmd.md

 ## The goal

 - Be so damn simple to write new plugins that anyone can do them.
-- Allow to write tests in whatever language of choice (bash, python, perl, etc) as long as they conform to some standards.
+- Write tests in whatever language (bash, python, perl, etc) as long as they conform to some standards.
 - Allow anyone to submit new plugins.

 ---